Other Names: Gilotrif®

 Food and Drug Interactions

-- There are no known interactions of afatinib with food.
+- There are no known interactions of afatinib with food, however this medication should be taken on an empty stomach.

 When to Call the Doctor